pkardas/notes/books/refactoring.md

 def amountInvoiced(date_range: Range)
 ```

-Grouping data into a structure is valueable because it makes explicit the relationship between the data items and reduces the size of parameter lists.
+Grouping data into a structure is valuable because it makes explicit the relationship between the data items and reduces the size of parameter lists.
 Grouping helps to identify new structures.

 COMBINE FUNCTIONS INTO CLASS - when group of functions operate closely together on a common body of data, there is an opportunity to form a class.

 > Uniform access principle - All services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation.
 With this, the client of the class can't tell whether the *value* is a field or derived value.

 COMBINE FUNCTIONS INTO TRANSFORM - instead of aggregating function into classes you can build functions that are enriching existing objects.
-Transformation is about producing essentialy the same thing with some additional information.
+Transformation is about producing essentially the same thing with some additional information.

 SPLIT PHASE - whenever you encounter code that does two things, look for a way to split it into separate modules.
 If some processing has 2 stages, make the difference explicit by turning them into 2 separate modules.